T-SCR/tinlens-bachend/tools/content-analysis/README.md

 ## 📄 License

-This module is part of the Checkmate project and follows the same license terms.
+This module is part of the TinLens project and follows the same license terms.